Orlando LGBT Estate Planning Attorneys

 Should the partner pass, the surviving partner will be allowed to execute the estate as the deceased would have wanted, as well as final wishes for the remains.
 All assets and property will be distributed according to the wills and trusts created.
 Not only does this protect the spouse, an estate plan ensures that the difficult period of loss is made a little easier by an efficient estate plan.

-To arrange an initial consultation to discuss what is needed to protect your future and how an Orlando LGBT estate planning attorney can help, please contact our Florida law firm today at 407-894-0853.
+To arrange an initial consultation to discuss what is needed to protect your future and how an Orlando LGBT estate planning lawyer can help, please contact our Florida law firm today at 407-680-1797.